raspberrypilearning/memory/en/step_5.md

 	change [score v] by (1)
 end
 ```
---- task ---
+--- /task ---

 --- task ---
-+ Get your friends to test out your game.
+Get your friends to test out your game.
 Remember to hide the `sequence`{:class="blockdata"} list before they play it!
 --- /task ---